 WKCTC President Anton Reece

-Dr. Reece is also a highly sought-after national speaker and has spoken to over 600 varied audiences in New York, Texas, Kentucky, Illinois, Missouri, Mississippi, Tennessee, Pennsylvania, Virginia, and Arizona.
+Dr. Reece has 30 years of extensive student success, enrollment, retention, teaching and learning, leadership, diversity, equity and inclusion expertise.
+He is a highly sought-after national speaker and has spoken to over 600 varied audiences in New York, Texas, Kentucky, Illinois, Missouri, Mississippi, Tennessee, Pennsylvania, Virginia, Minnesota, and Arizona.
 These audiences include corporations, colleges, high schools, youth organizations, churches, and prisons, and have provided him with critical material to empower others.
-Dr. Reece was also selected to serve nationally on the AACC’s Unfinished Business Panel to address gaps in equity among community and technical colleges.
-Dr. Reece has also served in various roles at the University of Tennessee, including Coordinator of Academic support, Director of Student Activities and Associate Vice Provost of Academic Affairs and Executive Director of Student Success.

-At the local level, Dr. Reece leads efforts to actively build partnerships and engage K-12 education, business, industry, religious, and community partners in Paducah and the Jackson Purchase area.
+At the regional and local level, Dr. Reece utilized his visionary, creative and leadership to actively build partnerships, convene teams with transformative results and intentionality outreach to diverse, rural and underserved communities, NAACP, and engage K-12 education, business, industry, religious, Chamber of Commerce, Economic Development, and community partners in Paducah and the Jackson Purchase area.
 Dr. Reece pioneered the annual Regional Educators Award for K-12 educators and the first Regional Business Symposium attracting over 100 businesses and CEOs to address workforce and economic development needs.

 Dr. Reece sums up his leadership style, as “empowering others to find their voice by achieving their education and career dreams with direction and purpose.”